Trump to far-right extremists: ‘Stand back and stand by’

 Trump said Tuesday that Biden was afraid to say the words “law and order” and pressed him to give examples of law enforcement groups that back his campaign.
 Biden didn’t name any, but said he’s in favor of “law and order with justice, where people get treated fairly.”

 Biden called antifa “an idea, not an organization.”
-That’s similar to what FBI Director Christopher Wray told a congressional panel last week, though Trump has called on the federal government to characterize the group as a terrorist organization.
-Wray said white supremacists and anti-government extremists have been responsible for most of the recent deadly attacks by extremist groups within the U.S.
+That’s similar to how Wray described it, though Trump has called on the federal government to characterize antifa as a terrorist organization.

 At another point in the debate, when discussing a Trump administration move to end racial sensitivity training in the federal government, Biden directly called Trump a racist.
 He also accused him of trying to sow racist hatred and racist division in the country.